Eryngium yuccifolium: Cultivation

 It is sold by native plant nurseries for prairie or native meadow restoration and for gardens and landscapes.
-It does best with full sun and well-drained soil, with a pH range from 5-7.5.
+It does best with full sun and well-drained soil, with a pH range of 5–7.5.
 It can die from root rot if the soil stays wet or moist for too long.
 Once planted it is best left undisturbed and never dug up and reset as with many perennials because it develops a large taproot and other thick, fleshy roots.
 It often self-sows a little to a good amount in gardens.
 When planted from seed, a period of cold-moist stratification is required.

 Uses

 Fibers of rattlesnake master have been found as one of the primary materials used in the ancient shoe construction of midwestern Native Americans.
 The roots were used medicinally to treat respiratory problems, rheumatism, liver problems, induce vomiting, and treat rattlesnake bites.
-An infusion would be drank to relive bladder problems and muscle pains.
+An infusion would be drunk to relive bladder problems and muscle pains.